qiao/clando/README.md

 ## Installation

-Clando is written in Common Lisp and depends on `SBCL`.
-You may install `SBCL` from your Linux distribution's sofware repository.
+Clando is written in Common Lisp and depends on `sbcl`.
+You may install `sbcl` from your Linux distribution's sofware repository.

 For Ubuntu users: